refgenie/refgenie/docs/genome_config.md

 # Refgenie genome configuration file

 Refgenie will read and write a genome configuration file in yaml format.
 In general, you shouldn't need to mess with the config file.
 You create one with `refgenie init -c genome_config.yaml`, then you add assets using either `refgenie pull` or `refgenie build`.
-You can also add your own custom assets with `refgenie add`, which is explained in [using external assets](external_assets.md).
+You can also add your own custom assets with `refgenie add`, which is explained in [using custom assets](custom_assets.md).
 Refgenie will use the config file to remember what assets are available and where they are.

 But here's how the config file works, in case for some reason you do need to edit some things by hand.
 Here's an example file to get you started: